 Brian Bennett is a partner with McMillan Pate & Company LLP, a Raleigh CPA firm that provides audit, tax and consulting services to privately held businesses, not-for-profit organizations and employee benefit plans.
 Brian primarily focuses on tax consulting and compliance for businesses and individuals.
 Brian is a graduate of the University of North Carolina at Chapel Hill with a Bachelor of Science degree in Business Administration and a Master of Accounting degree from the UNC Kenan-Flagler Business School.
 Brian resides in Cary, NC with his wife and two sons.

 Jessa Depew earned a bachelor’s degree in biology from the University of Tennessee and a Doctor of Pharmacy through the University of the Pacific.
-She completed a post-doctoral medical affairs fellowship through Rutgers University and Daiichi-Sankyo.
-Jessa currently works as a Regional Medical Director for a small pharmaceutical company specializing in rare genetic diseases that impact the lung, and she previously spent many years working in fibrotic and pulmonary diseases.
-Jessa has dedicated her time to the Lung Transplant Foundation in honor of a family member with Alpha-1 antitrypsin deficiency who is approaching a lung transplant.
-She lives with her husband, Dr. James Depew, and their two sons in Atlanta, GA.
+She completed a postdoctoral Medical Affairs Fellowship through Rutgers University and Daiichi-Sankyo.
+Jessa currently works as a Senior Director over Field Medical Affairs for a small pharmaceutical company specializing in rare genetic diseases, and she previously spent many years working in fibrotic and pulmonary diseases.
+Jessa has dedicated her time to the Lung Transplant Foundation in honor of a close family member with Alpha-1 antitrypsin deficiency.
+She lives with her husband, Dr. James Depew, and their three children in Atlanta, GA.

 Paul Sun – Esquire